|

 Customer Investor Disputes

-Over-Concentration/Failure to Diversify
+Over-Concentration/Failure To Diversify

 Hedging/Collars/Protective Puts

-Breach of Fiduciary Duties
+Breach Of Fiduciary Duties

-Failure to Supervise
+Failure To Supervise

 Fraud/Misrepresentations/Omissions